rust-lang/rfcs/text/0000-float-semantics.md

   - If the output is larger than the input, the payload gets filled up with 0s in the low-order bits.
 - The quiet bit and payload are copied from any input operand that is a NaN.
   ("Unchanged NaN propagation" case)
-  If the inputs and outputs do not have the same size (i.e., for `as` casts), the same rules as for "quieting NaN propagation" apply, with one caveat: if the output is smaller than the input, droppig the low-order bits may result in a payload of 0; a payload of 0 is not possible with a signaling NaN (the all-0 mantissa encodes an infinity) so unchanged NaN propagation cannot occur with some inputs.
+  If the inputs and outputs do not have the same size (i.e., for `as` casts), the same rules as for "quieting NaN propagation" apply, with one caveat: if the output is smaller than the input, droppig the low-order bits may result in a payload of 0; a payload of 0 is not possible with a signaling NaN (the all-0 significand encodes an infinity) so unchanged NaN propagation cannot occur with some inputs.
 - The quiet bit is set and the payload is picked from a target-specific set of "extra" possible NaN payloads.
 The set can depend on the input operand values.
   This set is empty on x86, ARM, and RISC-V (32bit and 64bit), but can be non-empty on other architectures.
 Targets where this set is non-empty should document this in a suitable location, e.g. their platform support page.